contentful/slash-developers/docs/concepts/links.md

 - A restaurant linking to its menu (singular relationship).
 - A menu linking to its specific menu items (plural relationship).
 - Each menu item linking to a photo (attachment).
-- A restaurant linking to multiple photos (multiple attachments).
+- A restaurant linking to multiple photos (attachments).

-A _single_ HTTP request lets you retrieve an entire set of linked resources, such as a restaurant with its menu, all menu items and all their attachments, all the items in the example above.
+A _single_ HTTP request lets you retrieve the entire set of linked resources above, starting with the menu, in one request.
+Contentful's CDN can cache these requests to further speed up future requests.

-This allows a mobile app to immediately display something, if not everything, in a single request.

-This is important for mobile apps where latency is a big issue.
-Instead of performing hundreds of requests, they can issue a single request which can also be cached by Contentful's CDN to further speed up future requests.

 Links bring you other features: